 - Tim Hannan.
 A cool guy from college who I always respected.
 He's a professor at New Mexico State.

 Additional individuals who I was only acquainted with, but whose thoughts, writings, discussions, etc. nonetheless held large influence on me:

 - Michael Sidoric, another jack of all trades, medical researcher, journalist who worked with Walter Kronkite.

 Someone else you may know from Albuquerque: Johnny Tapia.
-He was from the North Valley, also the Spanish Part of town.
+He was from the North Valley, which is another Hispanic section of the city.
 Tapias life and philosophy embodied a lot of what is the Hispanic and New Mexican attitude and stance towards life.

-I have travelled all over the U.S. and also done a little bit of travel in Canada, Mexico and South America.
+I have travelled all over the U.S. and have been to Canada, Mexico, China (Shanghai), and Germany, and have travelled extensively in Colombia (South America).
 I like Latin culture, particularly that of the coffee growing area of Colombia.
 My favorite cities in Colombia are Caicedonia and Manizales.